 The Encyclopedia Brown series started in the 1960s.
 There are a few things that may come up such as prices for things as compared to today, but they really are timeless and definitely keep the reader engaged.
 Who doesn’t love to solve a good whodunnit???

 My absolute favorite go-to resource for teaching reading strategies is The Reading Strategies Book by Jennifer Serravallo.
 Each strategy is covered in one page that is easy to find depending on what reading skill you are looking to work on.
 This book has been an absolute lifesaver for me both in the classroom and at home!
 I have used it when working with individuals of all ages.
 It truly has yet to fail me!

 Need More Support?

-If you are working regularly with your child and notice that reading is still an area of difficulty, you may wish to check out a video I created.
-This video highlights various factors that may be at the root of an individual’s struggle with reading.
-How each of the factors may impact your loved one is also discussed.
+If you are working regularly with your child and notice that reading is still an area of difficulty, you may wish to check out a course that I created, Higher Level Reading.
+This ebook was written specifically for parents looking to find real answers and solutions for their young reader.

 If you are simply in need of more ideas for teaching reading comprehension, I invite you to check out my article entitled The Best Reading Comprehension Strategies.